 There are several scientific studies that suggest incense smoke could be bad for your health, but that’s likely due to the fact that a majority of incense on the market these days are full of synthetic chemicals and artificial fragrances that are toxic when burned.
 And these studies do not differentiate between 100% botanical products versus chemical-based incense.

-Burning incense made entirely from plant materials is quite different and is considered to be more therapeutic than harmful.
+Burning incense made entirely from true aromatic plants is quite different and is considered to be more therapeutic than harmful.
 That being said, it’s also true that excessive smoke inhalation, even if it’s considered medicinal, could potentially create negative side-effects over time that may outweigh the benefits; and the amount that is considered “excessive” can vary depending on the individual and their sensitivities.
 Generally, the average way most people use incense (1-3 times a day or several times a week) is usually not a cause for concern.
 But like they say, everything in moderation, even medicine.

 The Art of Incense Burning